kirschholzfink/terminal-game/README.md

 In case the player meets an enemy, he/she will die and be respawned.

-The simulation includes player and enemy movement through the labyrinth and is terminated by the player winning the game.
+The simulation includes player and enemy movement throughout the labyrinth and is terminated by the player winning the game.